cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/include/end-of-page.md

 You should now be jailbroken with Sileo installed on your home screen.
-You can use Sileo to install [tweaks](/faq/#what-are-tweaks), themes, packages and more.
+You can use Sileo to install <router-link to="/faq/#what-are-tweaks">tweaks</router-link>, themes, packages and more.

 Before you can start installing anything else, you first need to install a few necessary programs.